akka/alpakka-samples/alpakka-sample-sqs-java/README.md

 Running this requires:
 - Amazon SQS (this sample uses ElasticMQ, provided via docker-compose)

-Messages to MQTT can be published by `PublishDataToMqtt`.
+Messages to SQS can be published by `PublishToSqs`.